tribulete/Manuel_letras/canciones/Someday.md

 **[ESTROFA 3]**
 And now my fears, they come to me in threes
 So I, sometimes
-Say, "Fate, my friend
-You say the strangest things
+Say, "Fate, my friend, You say the strangest things
 I find, sometimes"

 **[ESTROFA 4]**